Living Room Layout

 - Activities - The first thing to do is have a long hard think about what you're going to use your living room for.
 Of course there are the obvious answers but it's worth taking a look at the living room design ideas page to find out the more subtle activities that you should be planning for in your living room.

 - Furniture and objects - Have the dimensions of the furniture you plan to use to hand (including heights of furniture).
 Also think about any artwork, mirrors and other objects that you'd like to have in your living room.
-The list of special furniture and objects you made in part 2 of your Design a House exercise will be useful here.

 - Floor Plan - Next, draw a floor plan of all the permanent fixtures in the room (on paper or with software).
 You'll need the measurements of the living room including the ceiling height.
 Be sure to include the fireplace (take a note of the height of the mantle) and any architectural details such as dado or picture rails (note heights).
 The furniture will also need to be ready to be included in the floor plan.
 If you’re working on paper draw the furniture to scale and cut them out, if you’re working with software you can bring all the furniture onto the floor plan and enter the dimensions.
 Don't start working with furniture arrangements yet though.